Sign In / Sign Out

 Most international applicants, particularly those for whom English is not their first language, are required to submit evidence of English language proficiency by providing the Test of English as a Foreign Language (TOEFL) score.
 The minimum TOEFL requirement is 550 (PBT) or 80 (iBT).
 Some international applicants are exempt from having to submit TOEFL scores.
 For more official information, including the dates after which English Proficiency Test must be taken to be valid, refer to the English proficiency information.

-Applications will not be processed until official TOEFL scores have been received or waived by Graduate College Admissions.
+Applications will not be processed until official TOEFL scores have been received or waived by ASU Graduate Education Admissions.

 We do not accept IELTS examination scores.

 More information on the TOEFL and TSE can be found on the Internet at www.toefl.org or by e-mail at email@example.com.
 The TOEFL and TSE are administered by TOEFL/TSE Services, PO Box 6151, Princeton, NJ, 08541-6151, USA.
 ASU's Institutional Code is 4007.